emluque/dscache/readme.md

 #### What's the Use Case for this?

-In general the use of a cache is recommended when values are expensive to compute or to retrive, thus making it better to store them for later use.
-So it makes sense when you are willing to spend some memory to improve speed if you are expecting keys will get queried more than once.
+In general the use of a cache is recommended when values are expensive to compute or to retrive, thus using the cache to store them for later use.
+The use of a cache makes sense when you are willing to spend some memory to improve speed if you are expecting keys will get queried more than once.

 Use of DSCache is particularly well suited for when:
   - You can fit all of your items in memory and you need time based expiration for the items.